TRANSLATING CUSTOMER CARE AND SELF-SERVICE

 If, however, like a growing number of companies, your strategy is customer self-service, the quality of your customer care articles should be impeccable.
 Make sure that your content is accurate, comprehensive, unambiguous, and has a logical structure.
 Then ensure that these standards are maintained as you translate that content for new markets.

-For this type of customer care approach, it’s recommended to use the services of human linguists.
+For this type of customer care approach, it’s recommended to use traditional services of human linguists, and especially the TEP-structured service.